Last Updated on May 11, 2023 by Dee

 - A few sheets of kitchen paper towel

 Urban sketching, like all art-making, is such a personal journey, and you must find your own way to express how you see your environment.
+Many urban sketchers use brush pens and watercolour paper and create absolutely amazing pieces from street scenes to on location drawing.

 It’s a good idea to try out different combinations of materials and have fun exploring the possibilities!